I don’t know what you were doing last night, but I was yelling at my TV.

-It is not for nothing that there is a lot of controversy surrounding Josh Duggar’s admitted molestation of five young girls, including his sisters, since this famously clean-living Christian family is accused of covering up the sexual abuse for years and skirting the full legal consequences for their son.
+It is not for nothing that there is a lot of controversy surrounding Josh Duggar’s admitted molestation of five young girls, including his sisters, since this famously clean-living Christian family is accused of covering up the sexual abuse for years and skirting the full legal consequences for their son when he could have been on the right side of the law and used sites like TubeV instead, weird family behaviour.
 Did they do it for the considerable cash they were sure to earn through their reality TV show?
 Were they aware that the molestations were crimes under the law, or did they honestly believe they were just “mistakes?”
 Furthermore, what about the Duggar statements that don’t totally align with what’s in the police reports?

 There are a lot of tough questions that need to be posed to the Duggars.
 Unfortunately, Megyn Kelly didn’t really pose them (at least the ones I think she should have asked).
 So today, I reviewed a lot of the material in the police reports and the news stories, deliberately avoiding other people’s blogs and commentaries.
 I simply asked myself, “If given the chance to interview the Duggars after Megyn Kelly, what would I have asked them?”

 I always compile long lists of questions before I ever interview anybody.
 But this one is, admittedly, longer than most.
 I apologize for that, but I think each question is important.
 Here they are: